McLargo/installation/README.md

 - Set keyword language to English (US, with dead keys) to enable Spanish accent on a US keyboard.

-- Create new ssh keys.
+- Create new ssh and GPG keys and set them in github.

 - Install `git` and `make, execute the command below: